rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 Illative case compatibility with parts of speech
-The illative case is attested with NOUNS, QUANTIFIERS, PERSONAL PRONOUNS, ADPOSITIONS, and NON-FINITES in %m+Oz+.
+The illative case is attested with NOUNS, QUANTIFIERS, PERSONAL PRONOUNS, ADPOSITIONS, and NON-FINITES in -m+Oz+.
 It is most prominent in RELATIONAL SPATIAL nouns, adpositions (with no paradigmatic nominative forms), body parts, spatial setting, temporal settings, apparel but only slightly attested in personal pronouns.
 RELATIONAL SPATIAL nouns (laŋgo ‘upper surface’, jutko ‘space between’, veĺks ‘cover-